ceramicnetwork/docs/docs/run/nodes.md

 # Hosting a node
 This guide describes how to spin up and run a hosted Ceramic node in JavaScript that can be used as a remote node by the [JS HTTP Client](../clients/javascript/http.md) or the [CLI](../clients/javascript/cli.md).
-It can also be used for redundant stream pinning and replication from any other node.
+It can also be used to replicate and pin streams from any other nodes to improve data redundancy and availability.

 ## **Installation**
 This guide requires the use of a console, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
 Make sure to have these installed on your machine.